 Eclipse Phase uses two ten-sided dice for skill tests and most other rolls.
-Rolled dice are read as percentiles (d100), with the first die serving as the tens digit and the second as the ones digit.
-Percentile dice rolls result in a number between 0 and 99 (00 is read as zero).
-A roll of 5 and 3, for example, is read as 53.
+Rolled dice are read as percentiles (d100), with the first die serving as the tens digit and the second as the ones.
+Percentile rolls give a number between 0 and 99 (00 is read as zero).
 Use different colored dice to note which one to read first or use ten-siders made for percentile rolling.